NVIDIA/aistore/docs/authn.md

 The AIStore Authentication Server (AuthN) provides secure access to AIStore by leveraging [OAuth 2.0](https://oauth.net/2/) compliant [JSON Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).

+>  **NOTE**: AuthN is under development and has NOT gone through a complete security audit.
+Please review your deployment carefully and follow [our security policy](https://github.com/NVIDIA/aistore/blob/main/SECURITY.md) to report any issues.

 For more details:
 - [Introduction to JWT](https://jwt.io/introduction/)
 - [Go implementation of JSON Web Tokens](https://github.com/golang-jwt/jwt) used for AuthN.